Microscopic image of two cells splitting

 CADD522 DRUG DEVELOPMENT

 Paediatric sarcomas, including Ewing sarcoma, osteosarcoma and rhabdomyosarcoma are treated with chemotherapy and surgery, yet outcomes remain poor and treatment-related morbidity is high.
 More effective, less toxic targeted therapies are urgently needed.
-We identified RUNX2, a transcription factor essential for in utero development, as an oncogenic driver reactivated in paediatric sarcomas.
-Because transcription factors lack conventional drug-binding pockets, computer-aided drug design was used to develop CADD522, a small-molecule inhibitor that blocks RUNX2-DNA interaction.
+We identified RUNX2, a transcription factor essential for in utero development and classically known for controlling osteoblast and chondrocyte differentiation, as a master regulator of sarcoma plasticity.
+Because transcription factors lack conventional drug-binding pockets, computer-aided drug design was used to develop CADD522, a small molecule inhibitor that blocks RUNX2-DNA-binding.
 In xenograft sarcoma models, CADD522 potently suppressed RUNX2 target gene expression and significantly improved progression-free and overall survival without detectable toxicity.
 We are now developing CADD522 towards first-in-human readiness.

 CADD522 structure